rcbotCheeseh/RCBotSven5/README.md

     as_command rcbot.waypoint_removetype <type1> [type2] [type3]

 you can remove multiple types.
 Use the type names in the table above.

+# Toggling a waypoint type

+    as_command rcbot.waypoint_toggletype <type1> [type2] [type3]

+you can toggle multiple types.
+Use the type names in the table above.

 # Viewing current waypoint types